 Where in the body does Parkinson’s disease begin?

-Impact Opinion“How Parkinson’s progresses over time is a critical question in the field of PD research.
+“How Parkinson’s progresses over time is a critical question in the field of PD research.
 This review provides a timely overview of where the research addressing this issue currently is, as well as asking some key unanswered questions.
-And this is an important area for the Parkinson’s research community as there are major ongoing clinical trial programmes targetting the toxic form of alpha-synuclein.
+And this is an important area for the Parkinson’s research community as there are major ongoing clinical trial programmes targeting the toxic form of alpha-synuclein.
 Therapies that are attempting to remove the toxic form of alpha synuclein have now reached the all important phase II stage, which tests whether the treatment actually works.
 A better understanding of the role of alpha synuclein in the progression of Parkinson’s would greatly help those clinical trial efforts”

 Since neurons are not only present in the brain, but across the whole body, including the lining of the gut, researchers have been trying to map the presence of alpha-synuclein in people with Parkinson’s to understand the way in which it spreads as the condition starts and progresses.
 If we can trace its very earliest origins, then we may be able to stop its spread.
 So where does Parkinson’s really start?